FabricMC/yarn/CONVENTIONS.md

 ## Javadocs

-Write full sentences for class, method and fields javadocs, starting with an uppercase and ending with a period.
+Write sentences for class, method and fields javadocs, starting with an uppercase and ending with a period.
+Start method docs with verbs, like `Gets` or `Called`.
 Use HTML tags such as `<p>` if the docs have several paragraphs.

 Write quick descriptions for parameter javadocs as well as `@return` tags, with no uppercase or period.
 Add parameter docs to the parameter itself instead of using the `@param` tag.